thomasoncode/presentation-nodejs/PITCHME.md

 - Node Version Manager |

 Note:
-Older version on the builder server (click)
+Older versions on the build server
-Install and switch between multiple versions

 ---